mx-psi/tfg/text/Mathematics/02-classic.md

 :::
 :::{.proof}
 $\implies\!\!)$ Let $M = (Q,\delta,q_0,q_F)$ be a polynomial-time non-deterministic Turing machine for $L$.
-As in the proof of [@prop:timespace, 3], any sequence of choices can be written in a polynomial-length word as a sequence of numbers between $0$ and the maximum branching factor.
+As in the proof of [@prop:timespace], any sequence of choices can be written in a polynomial-length word as a sequence of numbers between $0$ and the maximum branching factor.

 We can then let $V$ be the verifier given by the following description